 For any safeguarding concerns please email firstname.lastname@example.org

-For urgent out of school hours concern please phone Doncaster Children's Trust on
+For urgent out of school hours concerns please phone Doncaster Children's Trust on

-We are committed to work with South Yorkshire Police and Operation Encompass; a project introduced to support children where there has been reports of domestic abuse incidents in the home.
+We are committed to working with South Yorkshire Police and Operation Encompass; a project introduced to support children where there has been reports of domestic abuse incidents in the home.

 Operation Encompass has been designed to provide early reporting on any domestic abuse incidents, where the police have attended and that might have an impact on a child in school.

 A safeguarding designated lead will be informed when a domestic abuse incident has been recorded within the previous 24 hours or over the weekend.
 This will enable schools to monitor children possibly affected and, where required, support if necessary.

 Support from South Yorkshire Police

 South Yorkshire Police provide guidance and support for victims of Domestic Abuse.